linarphy/PHosPhore/README.md

 ## Getting started

 This framework is based on a special project architecture.
-It is a set of files that you just have to complete and modify according to your preferences and needs.
+It is a set of files that you have to complete and modify according to your preferences and needs.

 ### Prerequisites